tonydavis629/personal-site/src/data/about.md

 ## Previous Research

 In my master's at Florida Atlantic University, I worked on automating aquaculture management systems, in pursuit of making aquaculture less laborious.
 I also did some work at Deep Forest Sciences to implement bioinformatics tools in the open source machine learning library DeepChem.
-These tools are enabling biologists to use state of the art AI technology without needing to be AI experts.
+These tools are for biologists to use state of the art AI technology without needing to be AI experts.

 # Some history